animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 ## <a id="function-execution-with-pdx"></a>Function Execution with PDX

-When using Spring Data for GemFire's Function annotation support combined with GemFire's [PDX Serialization](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-data_serialization-gemfire_pdx_serialization.html), there are a few logistical things to keep in mind.
+When using Spring Data for VMware GemFire's Function annotation support combined with GemFire's [PDX Serialization](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-data_serialization-gemfire_pdx_serialization.html), there are a few logistical things to keep in mind.

-As explained earlier in this section, and by way of example, you should typically define GemFire Functions by using POJO classes annotated with Spring Data for GemFire [Function annotations](https://docs.spring.io/spring-data-gemfire/docs/current/api/org/springframework/data/gemfire/function/annotation/package-summary.html), as follows:
+As explained earlier in this section, and by way of example, you should typically define GemFire Functions by using POJO classes annotated with Spring Data for VMware GemFire [Function annotations](https://docs.spring.io/spring-data-gemfire/docs/current/api/org/springframework/data/gemfire/function/annotation/package-summary.html), as follows: